 A "full fellowship" is defined as one that provides the same amount of support as a 50% FTE assistantship, at the minimum salary level stablished by Stanford University and providing the equivalent level of tuition support (see current funding levels on the Graduate Financial Support website).
 Because full fellowships are intended to enable students to work exclusively on their studies, concurrent hourly employment is limited to eight hours per week during the academic year (16 hours per week in summer quarter).
 Students on full fellowships may hold a concurrent research or teaching assistantship appointment up to a maximum of 25% with no additional hourly employment during the academic year (50% with no additional hourly employment in summer).

-Individual departments and programs may establish more specific eligibility requirements for the fellowship programs that they manage.
+Individual degree programs may establish more specific eligibility requirements for the fellowship programs that they manage.